Administrative Rules Adopted by Bureaus Pursuant to Rule Making Authority (ARB)

 Purpose of this Memorandum of Understanding (this “MOU”)

-• To build a collaborative relationship between BDS and PLANNING that promotes their mutual success and effectiveness at accomplishing the public’s goals, that builds a culture of responsiveness and innovation in their work, and that captures the synergy of linking planning to implementation.
+- To build a collaborative relationship between PP&D and PLANNING that promotes their mutual success and effectiveness at accomplishing the public’s goals, that builds a culture of responsiveness and innovation in their work, and that captures the synergy of linking planning to implementation.

-• To clarify what it means for “planning activities” to lead to “implementation” activities and the roles of PLANNING and BDS in each.
+- To clarify what it means for “planning activities” to lead to “implementation” activities and the roles of PLANNING and PP&D in each.

-• To clarify the roles of PLANNING and BDS.
+- To clarify the roles of PLANNING and PP&D.

-• To define BDS’ role and participation in planning activities before projects or programs reach the implementation phase.
+- To define PP&D’ role and participation in planning activities before projects or programs reach the implementation phase.

-• To define BDS’ and PLANNING’s roles in the evaluation or assessment of citywide and area plan goals and policies.
+- To define PP&D’ and PLANNING’s roles in evaluating or assessing citywide and area plan goals and policies.

 General Roles

-In order for the parties to maintain an efficient and effective working relationship, it is important that there be a clear understanding of the different roles and responsibilities of each Party, how those roles and responsibilities complement and support each other, and how clarification is obtained when there is an overlap.
+In order for the parties to maintain an efficient and effective working relationship, there must be a clear understanding of the different roles and responsibilities of each Party, how those roles and responsibilities complement and support each other, and how clarification is obtained when there is an overlap.
 The Parties understand, accept, and respect the roles of each Party as broadly described below.

 1. PLANNING serves as the City agency responsible for:

-2. BDS serves as the City agency responsible for:
+2. PP&D serves as the City agency responsible for:

-• Providing information to the public through outreach, trainings, the BDS website, and brochures to assist the public in understanding regulations and procedures.
+- Providing information to the public through outreach, trainings, the PP&D website, and brochures to assist the public in understanding regulations and procedures.

 AGREEMENT: